0nab/Cpp-Images-Design/README.md

 <br>

 ## To do
-- Now, we gotta add specific design plans, such as what data types we're gonna use -- vectors of unsigned integer?
+- Now, we gotta add specific design plans.
+What data types are we gonna use?
+A vector of unsigned integer?
+How do we make our data structures future proof for 16-bit and 32-bit images?
-- What kind of files we'll have in our project
+- What kind of files are we gonna have in our project?
--- e.g. `main.cpp`, `images.h`, and `images.cpp`
+`main.cpp`, `images.h`, and `images.cpp`?